 YMMV:

-• I do think apple cider vinegar and coconut oil can be helpful.
-But ultimately if you’re working on your skin barrier, possibly only needed for the initial flare up.
+- I do think apple cider vinegar and coconut oil can be helpful.
+But ultimately if you’re working on your skin barrier, I’d say possibly only needed for the initial flare up.

-• African black soap was mentioned often when I was doing my research, and I did use and love the Black Clay Facial Soap from Osmia.
+- African black soap was mentioned often when I was doing my research, and I did use and love the Black Clay Facial Soap from Osmia.
 It is very gentle, and again, seemed to help initially.
-Though ultimately I needed something even more moisturizing to get my skin barrier healed.
+Though ultimately I needed something even more moisturizing to get my skin barrier healed, and switching to an oil-based cleanser really boosted healing.
 It’s a bit of a juggling act, finding the balance of treating the PD and repairing the skin barrier….
 IMHO it’s definitely worth trying african black soap as a perioral dermatitis cleanser for its healing qualities, but perhaps alternate it with the oil cleanser.

 4 Comments